James Holt Marsh: Amateur career

 Born in Rumworth, near Swinton in England, Marsh was schooled in Scotland.
 Marsh was educated at Edinburgh Institute before being accepted at Edinburgh University to study medicine.

 At the time of his Scotland call up, Marsh was playing club rugby for Edinburgh Institution F.P., and was brought in at three-quarters.

 He moved to play for Edinburgh University in 1890.
 This did not go down well with his former club and the Athletic News of 27 October 1890 reported:

 Some rather bitter things are being said in Edinburgh about James Marsh, the Swintonian, preferring to play for Edinburgh University instead of with his old colleagues in the Edinburgh Institution Club.

 This prompted a move to England that same season; and he then played for Swinton.

 Provincial career

 He played for Edinburgh District against Glasgow District in the 1886 inter-city match.
 He also played for Edinburgh in the 1887 and 1888 fixtures.

 He played for East of Scotland District in their match against West of Scotland District on 29 January 1887.
 He also played in the 1888 and 1889 fixtures.

 Almost immediately on his move to Swinton, he was playing in the Lancashire versus Yorkshire match on 29 November 1890.
-He was noted as a Edinburgh University three-quarter and also as playing for Swinton.
+He was noted as an Edinburgh University three-quarter and also as playing for Swinton.
 Lancashire won the match.

 After his move to England, it was during the 1890–91 season his strong club play brought him to the attention of the English selectors, and he was brought into England's annual North vs. South match.